Oriental Desert Express

 Part of

-Abandoned Mediterranean–Niger Railway project linking Mediterranean Sea to sub-Saharan Africa
+Abandoned Mediterranean–Niger Railway project linking the Mediterranean Sea to sub-Saharan Africa (planned but never completed)

 Film Appearance

-James Bond Spectre (2015) — exterior shots filmed on this line
+James Bond Spectre (2015, EON Productions / Sony) — exterior sequences filmed on this line, dramatically increasing international demand

 Quick Facts